 We defined axons as neurites with presynaptic vesicles.
 No axons were observed emerging directly from the cell body.
 Instead, dendrites bearing postsynaptic sites turned into axons with presynaptic sites.
 This region of transition, form dendrite to axon, we termed axon initiation site.
 Example axon initiation sites are indicated in Fig. 2, showing the dendrite (neurite with red postsynaptic sites) turning into axons at the axon initiation (open arrow) .
 The main trunk of the axon extended rostrally and ventrally (Fig. 2 A,B,C).
 From the main trunk emerged mediolateral branches, which we will term collaterals.
 Those at the rostral extreme of the volume appeared to overlap with the expected location of the abducens motor nucleus (based on its known position within rhombomere r5,6 ).
 In total, we reconstructed 1.62 mm of axonal length in the imaged volume.

 We observed dark sheaths around some axonal segments.
 In some locations, we saw evidence that the sheath wrapped around the axon multiple times (Fig. 2A, EM panel), so we inferred that the axons were loosely myelinated, as compared to the thick dark myelin that is seen elsewhere in the volume.
 The axon of the cell in Fig. 2A was intermittently loosely myelinated along its rostrocaudal section.
 Mediolateral collaterals emerged from the gaps in loose myelin, and remained unmyelinated.
 Loose myelin sheaths have been previously reported in goldfish (Rosenbluth:1961gl).

+[In x integrator neurons the presence of a contralaterally projecting axons was identified.
+Because neurites in the contralateral hindbrain were not reconstructed, we relied on several other features to axon determination [btw, now that the pipeline is upd and runnding can we image the contralateral side and complete the reconstrocution of contra projecting cells, together with the reconstruction of cells on the contra side that were sending axons to our 22?.]First, the putative axons were devoid of any postsynaptic sites on the ipsilateral side.
+Secondly, before crossing the midline, the putative axon became engulfed by processes that appeared glial in nature (Fig. 2 C,D).
+Thirdly, these putative axons were smaller than the remaining neurites of the cell.The lack of presynaptic sites on these putative axons is similar to the initial segment of axons that were identified by the presence of vesicles, where no presynaptic terminals in the proximal part of the axon were observed, and presynaptic sites emerged only distally.
+The glial engulfment is consistent with the idea of glial bridges that are instrumental in the guidance of axons during development (Barresi:2005iw).
+Finally, the diameter of these putative axons were smaller to the other neurites and were similar to the diameters of conventional axons (Sup.
+Fig. 1C).
+The mean axonal diameter was less than the mean dendrite diameter, conforming to the textbook notion that axons are thinner than dendrites (addressed later).
+All but one integrator cell with contralaterally projecting putative axons did not emerge from the somata of the cell.
+Instead, the initial zone of the putative axon contained postsynaptic sites (Fig. 2 C,D - postsynaptic sites before putative axon).
+Furthermore, since neurite diameters are close to the diffraction limit, light microscopic estimation of neurite diameters could be inaccurate.

+[sprinkle references hand in hand with your evidence]

+[other comments as before]

 Small protuberances